Summary

 But for those with a strong will and steady hands.

-So, I actually didn't write this poem–ChatGBT wrote it for me.
+So, I actually didn't write this poem–ChatGPT wrote it for me.
 This feels like Star Trek with some of George Orwell's 1984 and Aldous Huxley's Brave New World potentially thrown in.

 It gets crazier when you actually test it out.
 And what better way to test its social skills than asking for advice on talking to girls!